 DETAIL is developed by Cat Bluemke and Jonathan Carroll, Digital Exhibitions Consultants at the MacKenzie Art Gallery.

-This game presents powerful allegories asking questions about truth.
-Zambian-born artist Milumbe Haimbe, illustrates cultural mythology through an interactive game format.
-Players are transported from a sleepy bus located downtown, Toronto, to a liminal and timeless space inhabited and controlled by the ancient Eshu Elegbara — God of the Crossroads.
+In Zambian-born artist Milumbe Haimbe’s 2D point-and-click game, African cultural mythology and its allegories—re-interpreted using the Tyrano Builder visual novel engine—ask powerful questions about truth.
+Players transport from a sleepy bus in downtown Toronto to a liminal and timeless space inhabited and controlled by the ancient Eshu Elegbara — God of the Crossroads.

-These riddles are cultural allegories, traditionally passed down generationally through oral storytelling, and are meant to teach concepts including compromise, humility and the importance of kindness.
+These riddles, presented in the game as choice-based prompts, recall West African folklore, traditionally passed down generationally through oral storytelling, and are meant to teach concepts including compromise, humility and the importance of kindness.

 In this piece, Haimbe asks; how does the traditional format of oral storytelling translate into the medium of the video game?
 Can games, or interactive digital media, echo and expand upon the affective impact of lessons passed down through generations?